gre/json-beautify/README.md

 Alternatively, the second parameter can be an object with the `replacer` and `space` keys corresponding to the standard `JSON.stringify` parameters and a `maxwidth` key for the maximum fixed character width.
 When the second parameter is an object, space defaults to 2 space and maxwidth defaults to 80 characters.
+There are also some additional keys for even finer control:

+* `sortkeys` (boolean) If true, json objects will be sorted by key, rather than printed in the order they are stored.
+Defaults to false.

 ## Examples: